 The Minority Affairs Committee promotes activities that encourage the education and training of disadvantaged minorities in engineering and related disciplines; fosters the employment of minorities at all levels of skills within the engineering field; encourages minority entrepreneurship; and directs the expertise of engineers to the solution of special social and economic problems faced by the such minorities.

 The Nominating Committee draws up an election ballot containing the names of candidates for Officers and Directors.
 This is a constitutional committee described in Article V, Section 2 (a) of the Constitution.
+The slate of candidates is approved by the Board of Directors at least 35 weeks prior to the Annual Business Meeting.

 The Program Committee (PC) is responsible for organizing and conducting the AIChE Annual and Spring Meetings, as well as other workshops, symposia and conferences of the Institute.
 The committee is also responsible for coordinating with other technical societies in respect to joint meetings.